 Welcome to the Starpoint Intermediate Health Office!

-My name is Mrs. Luke and I am your school nurse.
+My name is Mrs. Kramer and I am your school nurse.
 My goal is to oversee your child's well-being while at school.
 This includes taking care of minor ailments (bumps, bruises, paper cuts, etc.) as well as following proper protocol in case of a more serious issue.

 Also be advised, due to confidentiality regulations, many health care providers will no longer FAX medical information to the school.
 It is the parent's/guardian's responsibility to provide the Health Office with required documentation of any kind.

-All medication forms are available in the Health Office or, can be downloaded from the Related File Link located at the bottom of this page.
+All medication forms are available in the Health Office or can be downloaded from the Related File Link located at the bottom of this page.
 Please note all medication forms expire on June 30th of a school year.
 A parent/guardian is required to pick up any remaining medication at the end of the school year.
 Medication is not stored over the summer.

 As of July,1st 2018 New York State law requires a health examination for all students entering K,1st, 3rd, 5th, 7th, 9th, and 11th grade.

-For Regan Intermediate grades 3rd and 5th require a physical.
+For Regan Intermediate, 3rd and 5th grades require a physical.
 They must be dated no more than 12 months prior to the start of the school year in which they are required.

 NEW ENTRANTS: a copy of a physical is required to be sent in within 30 days of entrance.
 The physical must be dated no more than 12 months prior to the date of entrance.

-If your child has an appointment for an exam during the school year that is after the first 30 days of school, please notify your child's Health Office with the date.
+If your child has an appointment for an exam during the school year that is after the first 30 days of school, please notify your child's Health Office with the appointment date.

 UPDATE EMERGENCY INFORMATION

 At the beginning of the school year you will receive a demographic form to review and update for the current year.
 You will be asked for several phone numbers should we need to contact you or someone you trust.
 Your child will only be released from the Health Office to people on your list.
-Please keep the Intermediate Office (with Mrs. Schupp) updated if your emergency numbers change throughout the school year.
+Please keep the Intermediate Office (Ms. Bixby) updated if your emergency numbers change throughout the school year.
 This form is vital to your child's safety should he/she become ill, injured or there is an emergency.

-VISION, HEARING, HEIGHT, WEIGHT, SCOLIOSIS
+VISION, HEARING, HEIGHT, WEIGHT & SCOLIOSIS

-Fourth grade screenings will be done at parent request, teacher request, if not provided on a current physical or follow up to an existing problem.
+Students in grades 3 and 5 will have their vision and hearing tested during the school year.
+Fourth grade screenings will be done at parent's request, teacher request, if not provided on a current physical or follow up to an existing problem.

+Scoliosis screening is checked yearly by the School Nurse if not completed by the doctor, for girls in grade 5.
+Any problems noticed will be rechecked by the school physician or nurse practioner.
 Should any concerns be discovered, a written Health Referral will be sent to your home for your and your primary care physician to review.